bengourley/slugg/Readme.md

 - Not in coffee-script (lol)
 - Coerces foreign symbols to their english equivalent
 - Doesn't try to do anything fancy with symbols (just removes them)
+- Works in browser (`window.slugg`) and AMD/CommonJS-flavoured module loaders

 ```
 npm install slugg